elevateforhumanity/fix2/DEPLOY_NOW_GUIDE.md

-# Deploy Elevate Connects Directory NOW - Quick Start
+# Deploy Elevate for Humanity NOW - Quick Start

 **Status:** ✅ Backend is WIRED and READY
 **Platform:** Vercel (recommended) or Netlify